Frequently Asked Questions

 How often should I get a bike fit?

 Once is usually enough, unless you change bikes, have a significant injury, or develop new pain.
-Many riders get a follow-up adjustment after 4–6 weeks of riding in their new position.
+Many riders get a follow-up adjustment after 4–6 weeks of riding in their new position, as the body needs time to adapt.

 Can a bike fit fix my knee pain?

 In most cases, yes.
-Knee pain is the most common reason people seek a bike fit, and it’s usually resolved by adjusting saddle height and cleat position.
+A 2025 study published in Physiotherapy Theory and Practice found that physiotherapy-led bike fitting significantly reduced cycling-related knee pain, with improvements of 2.5 points on a 10-point pain scale at 12 weeks.
+Knee pain is the most common reason cyclists seek a fit, and it’s usually resolved by adjusting saddle height and cleat position.

 I’m a beginner — do I need a bike fit?

 A basic fit is highly recommended even for beginners.
-Starting with a correct position prevents bad habits and injury.
-It’s cheaper to fit early than to fix problems later.
+Starting with a correct position prevents bad habits and overuse injuries.
+It’s cheaper to fit early (RM250–400) than to treat injuries later.
+Many new cyclists report dramatically improved comfort and enjoyment after even a basic fit.

 What if I ride multiple bikes?

-You can get fitted on each bike separately, or have the fitter transfer your optimal position across bikes.
-Most fitters offer a discount for additional bikes.
+You can get fitted on each bike separately, or have the fitter transfer your optimal position measurements across bikes.
+Most fitters offer a discount for additional bikes in the same session.

 Is a bike fit worth it for MTB?

 Absolutely.
-Mountain bikers benefit from optimized saddle height, handlebar position, and suspension setup.
-It improves both comfort and control on the trail.
+Mountain bikers benefit from optimized saddle height, handlebar position, and cockpit setup.
+A proper fit improves both comfort on long climbs and control on technical descents.
+MTB fits also consider suspension sag and dropper post height.